NABU Internet Adapter

 - The application Settings tab has a new option for maximum log window length

-- Displays a log window when the closing file handles since it does the same for an open file handle. (used in RetroNET remote file systems)
+- It displays a log window when the closing file handles it since it does the same for an open file handle. (used in RetroNET remote file systems)

 2023.01.14.00